BarthPaleologue/Blog/content/posts/webgl-webgpu-playwright-setup/index.md

                   path: artifacts/test-results
 ```

 Add this file to the `.github/workflows` folder of your project.
 The end-to-end tests will now run on every push to the `main` branch and on every pull request.
-The results will be uploaded as artifacts that you can download from the Github Actions page.
+The results will be uploaded as artifacts that you can download from the GitHub Actions page.

 ## Conclusion

 I hope you found this tutorial useful!
 Let me know if you have any questions or issues with the setup.
 I will be happy to help you out.

-All the code for this tutorial is available on [Github](https://github.com/BarthPaleologue/BabylonPlaywrightExample) under the MIT license.
-It contains a small Babylon.JS scene used to generate the screenshots, and the Dockerfile from this post, as well as the Github Actions script.
+All the code for this tutorial is available on [GitHub](https://github.com/BarthPaleologue/BabylonPlaywrightExample) under the MIT license.
+It contains a small Babylon.JS scene used to generate the screenshots, and the Dockerfile from this post, as well as the GitHub Actions script.

 Until next time, have a nice day!